pierrz/biggie/README.md

 and either:
 - run `poetry update` to simply install the required dependencies
 - run the previous command to create a dedicated virtualenv

+### Contribute
+You can always propose a PR, just don't forget to update the release version that you can find in `ci.yml` and all `pyproject.toml` files.